Company Formation Ireland for Non-Residents

 Under the Finance Act, 1999, all Irish-incorporated companies became resident companies, there are exceptions to this rule to accommodate the situation of multinational companies established in Ireland, the main exceptions are:

-- Irish-incorporated companies which are resident in a treaty country and which, is not resident in Ireland will continue to be regarded as non-resident in Ireland.
-Ireland has Double Tax Treaties with 44 countries.
+- Companies Incorporated in Ireland which are resident in a treaty country and which, is not resident in Ireland will continue to be regarded as non-resident in Ireland.
+Ireland has Double Tax Treaties with 44 countries

-- An Irish-incorporated company which is under the ultimate control of a person resident in an EU member state or in a country with which Ireland has a double tax agreement and which carries on a trade in Ireland will continue to be able to be non-resident.
+- Companies Incorporated in Ireland which are under the ultimate control of a person resident in an EU member state or in a country with which Ireland has a double tax agreement and which carries on a trade in Ireland will continue to be able to be non-resident

 Non-resident companies must declare their country of residence, the name and address of any qualifying trading company in Ireland.